jeremie-ferreira/viewport-preset-switcher/README.md

 ## Issues

-If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub Issues page](#) (replace `#` with your GitHub issues URL).
+If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub Issues page](https://github.com/jeremie-ferreira/viewport-preset-switcher).

 ## License

 This project is licensed under the Apache License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.txt) file for details.

 ---